KittiKovacs/winenation/README.md

 On the top of the page the user can find the main navigation elements, such as the menu items, bag and profile icons and search bar.
 ![header navigation](/wireframes/feature_images/header.JPG)
 In the center of the page there's the logo and a slogan underneath.
-On clicking the logo the user can navigate back to the homepage.
+On clicking the logo the user can navigate back to the homepage from any site on medium and large screens.
 Some navigation elements have sub-elements which open in a dropdown, such as the wines page and the profile icon.

 ![menu dropdown](/wireframes/feature_images/wines_dropdown.JPG)